pmfarley/sasviya/README.md

 Note that the LSO cannot be easily used for SASWORK, because it will mount a full partition as a single PV.
 Since each SAS session requires a separate PV, it would only allow a single session on each compute node.
 A work-around could be to partition the data disk into multiple partitions, which would limit the concurrency of SAS compute sessions to the amount of partitions.

-Options for reconfiguring SASWORK include:
+Other options for reconfiguring SASWORK include:

 * using emptyDir (default), optionally setting `kubelet_disk_type=temporary`
 * using the data disk via `hostPath`